msg-byu/enumlib/README.md

 on the number of solutions the user should expect because the polya algorithm counts the superperiodic structures but enum.x does not).

-'makeStr.py' is a python code which can be accessed by typing `python makeStr.py [struct#] -flags` into the terminal where struct# is the desired structure number from the `struct_enum.out` file.
+`makeStr.py` is a python code which can be accessed by typing `python makeStr.py [struct#] -flags` into the terminal where `struct#` an integer specifying the desired structure number from the `struct_enum.out` file.
 Additional options for the script include:

-'-elements [element list]' <-- This option uses Vegard's law to make an initial guess at the lattice parameter for the cell.
-If using this option, list the elements in the system in a space separated list such as 'Al Cu Ni'.
+`-elements [element list]` <-- This option uses Vegard's law to make an initial guess at the lattice parameter for the cell.
+If using this option, list the elements in the system in a space-delimited list such as `Al Cu Ni`.

-`-displace [distance]' <-- This option displaces atoms by the given fraction of the lattice parameter.
+`-displace [distance]` <-- This option displaces atoms by the given fraction of the lattice parameter.
 This will only work if displacement directions were included in the enumeration.
 When using this option, express the desired displacement amount as a fraction of the lattice parameter.

-`-rattle [amount]' <-- Adjustes the displacements of the atoms by a random distribution of the maximum fraction of the displacement specified by the `displace` flag.
+`-rattle [amount]` <-- Adjusts the displacements of the atoms by a random distribution of the maximum fraction of the displacement specified by the `displace` flag.